Religion in Iraq: Mandaeism

+They are an Aramaic people, who migrated to Iraq around the year 100 AD.
+Their number is estimated at about 200,000 people, and they are concentrated in Baghdad, Amara, Basra, Nasiriyah, Kut, Diwaniyah, and Diyala.
+They live on the banks of rivers and speak their own language.
+Mandaeism is a religion whose followers believe that it is one of the oldest known religions in human history, and that their first prophet and teacher was Adam, then his son Seth, Sam bin Noah, and John bin Zachariah (John the Baptist), peace be upon them.
+The Mandaeans say that they follow John.

 According to the Haran Gawaita, a text that tells the history of the Mandaean people, the Mandaeans arrived in the Parthian Empire during the reign of Artabanus II, and later moved to southern Babylonia.
 This would make the Iraqi presence of Mandaeans approximately 2000 years old, making it the third oldest continually-practiced faith in Iraqi society after Zoroastrianism and Judaism.
 However, Mandaeans believe their religion predates Judaism and Christianity as a monotheistic faith tracing it back to their first prophet Adam.
-Until the 2003 Iraq war, there were about 60,000 estimated Mandaeans living in Iraq.
 The oldest independent confirmation of Mandaean existence in the region is Kartir's inscription at Ka'ba-ye Zartosht.
 The Mandaean faith is commonly known as the last surviving Gnostic religion.
 John the Baptist, known as Yahia Yuhanna, is considered to have been the final Mandaean prophet and first true Ris'Amma, or Ethnarch, of the Mandaean people.
-Most Iraqi Mandaeans live near waterways because of the practice of total immersion (or baptism) in flowing water every Sunday.
-The highest concentrations are in Amarah, Nasiriyah and Basra.
-Besides these southern regions and Ahvaz in Iran, large numbers of Mandaeans can be found in Baghdad, giving them easy access to the Tigris River.